C&O's George Washington

 Timetable (1952)

-The creator of the sleeping kitten image was an artist by the name of Guido Grenewald but Chessie is credited to Lionel Probert, who was an assistant to the C&O president.
+The creator of the sleeping kitten image was artist Guido Grenewald although Chessie is credited to Lionel Probert, an assistant to the C&O president.

-Probert, once he had permission to use the image, added "Sleep Like a Kitten"; within just a few years, Chessie had earned nearly legendary status!
+Probert, once given permission for the design's use, added "Sleep Like a Kitten"; within just a few years, Chessie had earned nearly legendary status!
+When the C&O began offering the kitten as a merchandise piece demand was so high it regularly sold out.

-The advertising campaign remains one of the most successful of all time and even today the Chesapeake & Ohio Railway Historical Society continues to sell calendars and other memorabilia featuring Chessie (when the kitten debuted demand was so high that the C&O could not keep enough merchandise in stock).
+The advertising campaign remains one of the most successful of all time and even today the Chesapeake & Ohio Railway Historical Society continues to sell calendars and other memorabilia featuring Chessie.

 The railroad's new paint scheme featured the kitten’s silhouette overlaid in the Chessie System "C." The livery was a mix of vermilion, yellow, and blue.